Nicholas Wiley

-Nicholas Lee Wiley (born July 17, 1962), known as The Syracuse Serial Killer, is an American serial killer and sex offender who killed at least three women in Syracuse, New York between April and May 2004.
-After his arrest, he confessed to a total of seven murders to which have never been confirmed.
-For his known crimes, he was sentenced to life imprisonment without parole.
+Nicholas Lee Wiley (born July 17, 1962), known as The Syracuse Serial Killer, is an American serial killer and sex offender who murdered at least three women in Syracuse, New York in 2004.
+He claimed to have killed a total of seven people, although his claims were never corroborated.
+For his known crimes, he was sentenced to life imprisonment without the possibility of parole.

 Early life

-Little is known about Wiley's background.
-He was born on July 17, 1962 and had his first run in with the law in 1979.
-In 1983, he was accused of striking an elderly woman with a claw hammer, a crime for which he was sentenced, but was later given a sentence reduction, and was released sometime before 1990.
-In 1991, he was convicted for sexually assaulting and beating a 16-year-old girl.
-He was sentenced for this crime and was released from prison in January 2004, and registered as a high-risk Level 3 sex offender.
+Wiley was born in Syracuse on July 17, 1962.
+He had a criminal history dating back to 1979.
+In 1983, he was accused of striking 66 year old Doris Lando repeatedly with a hammer, cutting her telephone lines, and robbing her of items and cash.
+Wiley's lawyer defended his case by presenting the notion that Wiley "was denied effective assistance of counsel."
+Wiley was given a sentence reduction and was released sometime before 1990.
+In 1991, Wiley was sentenced to twelve years in prison for sexually assaulting and beating a 16-year-old girl.
+He was released from prison on January 22, 2004, and registered as a level 3 sex offender.

-Murders
+Confirmed victims

-Four months after Wiley's release, 17-year-old Tammy Passineau, a 5'3" single mother, disappeared in Syracuse.
-She was last seen with a friend on April 11 in the 100 block of west Water Street.
-Passineau was a known drifter so she was not immediately reported missing until the following month when her family became worried.
-During the investigation, police were unable to locate her whereabouts, and foul play became a suspected factor.
+On April 11, 2004, only a few months after Wiley's release from prison, 18-year-old Tammy Passineau, a 5'3" single mother, disappeared in Syracuse.
+She was last seen with a friend in the 100 block of west Water Street.
+Although an investigation was conducted, police were unable to locate her whereabouts, and foul play became a suspected factor.
+Passineau was a known drifter, so she was not immediately reported missing until the following month when her family reported her missing to authorities.
+Authorities theorized that Wiley was responsible for Passineau's disappearance after he had been arrested.

 On May 31, 2004, 31-year-old Lottie Thompson, a mother of three, was found stabbed to death in her apartment in Syracuse.
 She lived in the same West Onondaga Street building where Wiley was living at the time.
 The next day, on June 1, the body of 22-year-old Hannah Finnerty was discovered inside a trash can outside of the building, the cause of death was due to numerous stab wounds.